 In order to preserve McGinnis Lake’s unique meromictic nature and scientifically significant sediment record, swimming is prohibited and there are no provisions for any other water-based recreation in the park.
 A swimming area outside the park is available at ‘Quarry Bay’ municipal beach on Stoney Lake, 1.5km east of the Petroglyphs Provincial Park entrance.

-Flush toilets are available at the Learning Place.
+Flush toilets are available at the visitor centre.

-The Park Store, located in the Learning Place, offers souvenirs and refreshments.
-Browse through nature books for children and adults, as well as books on rock art and Aboriginal culture.
+The Park Store, located in the visitor centre, offers souvenirs and refreshments.
+Browse through nature books for children and adults, as well as books on rock art and Indigenous culture.
 Relax in front of the stone fireplace while enjoying a cup of coffee, tea or cider and a snack.

 A covered picnic shelter is located at the McGinnis Lake East day-use area.